Wath upon Dearne: Education

 A large further education college, Dearne Valley College, based in Wath, has a main campus at Manvers and a smaller one near the town centre.

+Media

+Local news and television programmes is provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.
+Local radio stations are BBC Radio Sheffield, Greatest Hits Radio Yorkshire (formerly Dearne FM), Heart Yorkshire, Capital Yorkshire, Hallam FM and Rockingham Radio, a community based station which broadcast from the town.
+The town is served by the local newspaper, Rotherham Advertiser.

 Transport

 Wath-upon-Dearne bus station in Montgomery Road in the town centre provides the main public-transport hub.
 It has four bus stands on an otherwise pedestrianised section of Montgomery Road, next to Montgomery Square, High Street and the Wath-upon-Dearne Community Library.
 The bus station's one-way system down Montgomery Road is accessed from the B6097 Biscay Way to the north and feeds buses out into Church Street to the south.

 The land is owned by the local council, Rotherham Metropolitan Borough Council, not the South Yorkshire Passenger Transport Executive.
 As such, it is not listed as an official SYPTE Interchange, despite its relative size, and it lacks a ticket office, waiting room and toilet facilities.